emartech/ezlog/README.md

 In addition to this, Ezlog also does the following:
 * It adds the environment (`Rails.env`) to the logger's initial context, so it will automatically be appended to all log messages emitted by the application.
-* It disables Rails's default (verbose) uncaught error logging and injects its own error logger into the application, which
+* It disables Rails's default (verbose) logging of uncaught errors and injects its own error logger into the application, which
   * logs 1 line per error, including the error's name and context (stack trace, etc.),
   * logs every error at ERROR level instead of the default FATAL.
 * It disables Rails's default (verbose) request logging, which logs several lines per event during the processing of an action and replaces the default Rack access log with its own access log middleware.
 The end result is an access log, which
-  * has 1 log line per request, logged at the end of the request,
+  * contains all relevant information (request ID, method, path, params, client IP, duration and response status code), and
-  * contains all relevant information (request ID, method, path, params, client IP, response code and duration).
+  * has 1 log line per request, logged at the end of the request.

 #### Configures Sidekiq logging